oracle/graalpython/docs/user/OsInterface.md

 * Its state is disconnected from the actual OS state, which applies especially to:
   * *file descriptors*: Python level file descriptors are not usable in native code
-  * *current working directory*: gets initialized to what was the actual current working directory at the startup, but then it is maintained separately, i.e., `setwd` in Python does not change the actual current working directory of the process.
+  * *current working directory*: gets initialized to what was the actual current working directory at the startup, but then it is maintained separately, i.e., `chdir` in Python does not change the actual current working directory of the process.
   * *umask*: similarly to current working directory, but it is always initialized to `0022` regardless of the actual system value at startup.